Charles Cicchetti

-Charles Joseph Cicchetti (born July 31, 1943, in Jersey City, New Jersey) is an American economist.
+Charles Joseph Cicchetti (July 31, 1943 – November 19, 2025) was an American economist.

 Education

 Raised in Jersey City, Cicchetti graduated in 1962 from Marist High School, where he competed in baseball, basketball and track.
 He received an appointment to the Air Force Academy from Congressman Neil Gallagher.

 Cicchetti studied at the United States Air Force Academy from 1961 to 1964 and received a bachelor's degree in economics from Colorado College in 1965.
 He received a PhD in economics from Rutgers University in 1969.

 Career

 Cicchetti was a founding member of Pacific Economics Group and a senior advisor to Pacific Economics Group Research.
 Previously, Cicchetti was the Jeffrey J. Miller Professor of Government, Business, and the Economy at the University of Southern California; a managing director of Arthur Andersen Economic Consulting; a co-chairman of Putnam, Hayes & Bartlett, and a deputy director of the Energy and Environmental Policy Center at Harvard University's John F. Kennedy School of Government.
 From January 2017 to December 2020, he was a managing director at Berkeley Research Group.